AriFordsham/GHCWiki/sebastian-and-simon.md

 # Agenda

-- !2192: Reflect tree structure of clauses and gaurds in the syntax we check.
-A variant of the following:
-  - Leads to regressions in 4 test cases.
-Yuck

 - Paper
   - \ctcon binds term names only.
 Should we also bind type vars?
 What about type constraints?
 The latter become constraints on their own.
-  - It's unfortunate that constructor patterns are strict, because we have to duplicate divergence checks...
-    - Yes, do it
-  - DNF or not?
-    - Without DNF, we can't estaimte complexity and throttle.
-But that's just an implementation detail?!
-    - It might have repercussions on the oracle implementation, but it also might not.
-  - Gamma in Nabla
-    - Seems unnecessary: U is purely syntactical, no Gamma needed.
-Gamma remains constant throughout A. Both only construct formulas, not refinement types.
+    - Really depends on whether we assume `Delta` to be in prenex form.
+We have to convert anyway when we go to nabla!
+    - Hence I propose to have `x ~ K as ys` as the constructor constraint.
+No `Theta`, no bindinig occurrences.
   - Notation: and+or   OR   union+,?
     - The way we use Delta/Nabla, it's more like a formula than a refinement type

-    - Refinement type semantics emerge when combined with Gamma.
-Gamma is the part left of the |, Delta/Nabla the predicate on the right
-  - Use semicolon, sequence
-  - Implementation
-  - V
-    - judgment seems like the best option
-    - generate-and-test style (with a little guidance by Delta for instantiating to the right cons?)
-    - Without guidance potentially diverges, because we might keep on instantiating i.e. the cons constructor
-    - Fuel-based?
-We don't generally terminate anyway, so we need some kind of termination criterion
-    - For error messages, we want to enumerate breadth-first style, and mostly not recursively (so `_:_` instead of `_:[]`, `_:_:[]`, etc.).
-But for inhabitation testing that mostly doesn't matter, I think.
-We just have to be "sure" that there is an inhabitant.
+- #17676: Consolidate when to apply IO hack.
+Maybe rename it

 - #915: Specialisation through type classes/defunctionalisation
-  - #17592: Specialisation for call patterns is quite unreliable.
+  - #17592: Specialisation for call patterns is quite unreliable:
+    ```hs
+    f :: Maybe Bool -> Int -> Int
+    f (Just True) 0 = 1
+    f (Just True) n = f (Just True) (n-1)
+    f _ 0 = 2
+    f x n = f x (n-1)

+    g x n = f (Just x) n
+    h n = g True n
+    ```
+    There are situations in which `g` has not been inlined into `h` by the time SpecConstr runs.
+SpecConstr will then create two specialisations: One for `(Just True, _)` (`f1`) and one for `(Just _, _)` (`f2`), the former of which is a strict specialisation of the latter.
+The simplifier will then rewrite the call site in `g` to `f2`.
+Now, at some point `g` will be inlined and we see the call site `f2 True n`, which we *could* rewrite to `f1`.
+But all specialisation rules only apply to `f`, so we can't do the rewrite.
+The solution is simply to attach a derived specialisation rule to `f2`.
-  - Why not do specialisation of recursive functions instead of inlining them, as part of the simplifier?
+  - (Obsolete) Why not do specialisation of recursive functions instead of inlining them, as part of the simplifier?
 Consider separate pragma `{-# SPECIALISABLE #-}` or something
   - Pros:
     - No complicated and brittle reliance on rewrite rules
     - Like `INLINE`, the pragma is persisted throughout transformations